BlackHershey/4dfp-docs/docs/examples/bold-example.rst

 fcMRI pre-processing
 ++++++++++++++++++++
 After running bold pre-processing, you'll want to run functional connectivity specific processing.
-However, before we can run :ref:`fcMRI_preproc`, there is a prerequiste step of running Freesurfer to generate masks for the subjects which will be used to calculate the nuisance regressors.
+However, before we can run :ref:`fcMRI_preproc_161012`, there is a prerequiste step of running Freesurfer to generate masks for the subjects which will be used to calculate the nuisance regressors.

 If you don't already have a :code:`SUBJECTS_DIR` for your project, go ahead and make one::